 Can my whole family attend training?
 Dog Done Good encourages children and all members of the family to attend dog training sessions.
 It's important that your dog learns to listen to everyone in the family.
 A fun learning environment for kids benefits both child and dog.
 However, some conversations about behavior and training are best left for the adults in the family.
 Parents must establish rules for the children to interact with their dog.

 Do you offer board and train?
 No – and there's a reason why.
 Your dog will need to learn to listen to you in your environment to flourish in your home.
-Our homes are different than yours and not the best place for your dog to learn.
-However, we offer Home Tutoring, where we come to your house while you are at work or away.
+Our homes are different than yours and not the best place for your dog to learn your rules.
+However, we offer Home Tutoring, where we come to your house while you are at work or away from your home.
 This saves you time and leaves the timing on training to the experts.

 How can I pay?
 Do you offer Gift Certificates?
-We take cash, checks, and credit cards, or can invoice you through our system.
-Gift Certificates are available at any time by contacting me directly.
+We take cash, checks, and Zelle.
+Gift Certificates are available at any time by contacting us directly.

 What are your prices?
 Prices are listed on our Services page.
 Discounts are given for multiple sessions - dog training is a patient and repetitive process and almost all cases will need more than one session.
 Please contact us if you have questions about pricing.